Computer Science MS

 - Employment is projected to increase much faster than the average for all occupations.

 - Job prospects are expected to be excellent

-Contact UsWe appreciate your interest in hiring RIT co-op, graduating students or alumni.
-We will make every effort to make your recruiting endeavor a success.
-Call our office and ask to speak with Jill Jablonski or Kris Stehler, the career services coordinators who work with the Computer Science MS program.
-For your convenience, you can access information and services through our web site at www.rit.edu/recruit.
+Contact UsWe appreciate your interest in your career and we will make every effort to help you succeed.
+Feel free to contact Amanda Thau, the career services advisor who works with the Computer Science MS program.
+You can access information about services through our web site at https://www.rit.edu/careerservices.

 Rochester Institute of Technology .
 Office of Career Services and Cooperative Education